dewan-ahmed/opensearch-search-analytics-tutorial/01_generate_mock_data.md

 ## Generate mock data

-The following Python code generates 1000 mock records using Python faker libary and adds the data to a JSON file.
-A sample record looks like this:
+The following Python code generates 1000 mock documents using Python faker libary and adds the data to a JSON file.
+A sample document looks like this:

 ```json
 {